rust-lang/rust/src/doc/rustc-dev-guide/src/building/new-target.md

-git remote add my-target-llvm some-llvm-repository git checkout my-target-llvm/my-branch cd .. git add llvm_target git commit -m 'Use my custom LLVM'
+git remote add my-target-llvm some-llvm-repository git checkout my-target-llvm/my-branch cd .. git add llvm-project git commit -m 'Use my custom LLVM'
 ```

 ### Using pre-built LLVM

 If you have a local LLVM checkout that is already built, you may be
-able to configure Rust to treat your build as the [system LLVM][sysllvm]
+able to configure Rust to treat your build as the system LLVM to avoid
-to avoid redundant builds.
+redundant builds.

 You can tell Rust to use a pre-built version of LLVM using the `target` section
 of `config.toml`: